kealanheena/boris-bikes/README.md

 - Report a broken bike
 - Collect bikes from docking station
 - Deliver bikes to garage
+- Repair a bike
+- Collect bikes from garge station
+- Deliver bikes to dockingstation
 - You'll be given an error:
-  - If you try to take a bike when the dockingstation is empty
+  - If you try to take/collect a bike when the dockingstation is empty
   - If you try to take a bike that isn't working from dockingstation
-  - If you try to dock a bike land when the dockingstation is full
+  - If you try to dock a bike dock/deliver when the dockingstation is full
+  - If you try to take a bike when the van is empty
+  - If you try to dock a deliver land when the van is full
+  - If you try to take a bike when the garage is empty
+  - If you try to dock a deliver land when the garage is full

 ## Getting Started

 This programme is used in the terminal.

-## Local Setup
+### Local Setup

 ```sh
 $ git clone https://github.com/kealanheena/boris-bikes.git